A WORD ON SAFETY

 Minimum Requirements for Safe Lead Climbing

-All lead climbers and lead belayers must be lead checked by gym staff.
+All lead climbers and lead belayers must be lead checked by gym staff by climbing a route that we select.
+The leader will be required to take a fall as part of the test for both the leader and the belayer.
+Don’t lead climb if you don’t expect to fall.
 The lead test must be on a 5.10b route (or harder) that is unfamiliar to the climber.
 The reason for this requirement is that only a 5.10b or harder has no rests.
 We want to ensure that a climber will make the correct safety choices even when fatigued.

-- Belayers must be confident and appear confident while climbing.
+- Belayers must be confident and appear confident while belaying.

 - Lead belayers must sign into the Lead Check-In Log at the front counter each day.

 - All regular belay rules above must be followed (e.g. harness doubled back, belay hand always on the rope, etc.).